What Exactly Is the Elimination Diet?

 Keep a Food Journal: Diligently track everything you eat and drink, along with any symptoms you experience.
 This detailed record becomes invaluable in identifying potential food triggers.

-Be patient: It may take time to see results.
-Don’t get discouraged if you don’t pinpoint the culprit right away.
+Be patient: Be patient, as it might take some time to see results.
+Don’t lose hope if you don’t identify the trigger food quickly.

 Focus on whole foods: While eliminating certain foods, prioritize whole, unprocessed foods to ensure you’re getting the essential nutrients your body needs.